 Emails will only be accepted:

-Previously, I accepted submissions for a week; but with only having less than 90 days to work with on each cycle there were just way too many requests to keep up with.
-Now, each booking window will just be 3 days to make things more manageable.
+Due to the large volume of requests, I have shortened the booking window to 2 days.
+This way it helps to keep things manageable, but also keeps the waitlist shorter initially.
 Please consider these cycles/booking windows, as if you are looking to schedule something for the winter cycle and send an email in the spring, it won't be possible.

 What i will not be taking on: